EmilHvitfeldt/smltar/docs/02_tokenization.md

 #> [20] "n" "u" "m" "b" "e" "r" "s" "a" "n" "d" "p" "e" "r" "i" "o" "d"
 ```

 We may be tempted to specify the character class as something like `[a-zA-Z]{1}`.
-This option would run faster, but we would lose non-English letter characters.
-This is a design choice we have to make depending on the goals of our specific problem.
+This option would run faster, but we would lose non-English letter characters.\index{language!Non-English} This is a design choice we have to make depending on the goals of our specific problem.

 ```r